 As the author assures readers at the end of Part I, the story has a happy ending.
 After several months of drifting afloat in blue water, Pi and Richard Parker eventually land in Mexico.
-Immediately the tiger – that has always maintains his animal, instinctive nature – disappears without ceremony into the jungle, denying Pi a human farewell.
+Immediately the tiger – that has always maintained his animal, instinctive nature – disappears without ceremony into the jungle, denying Pi a human farewell.

 In the third and final part of the book, two Japanese officials ask Pi to explain what happened after the shipwreck.
 After listening to his account, they don’t believe him and, annoyed by his story, insist that they would like to know what really happened.
 Thus Pi invents an alternative and more credible story, in which he substitutes the animals with humans.
 The zebra becomes a sailor, the orangutan Pi’s mother and the hyena the ship’s cook.
 Richard Parker represents Pi.